slumberGroup/.github/PULL_REQUEST_TEMPLATE.md

 ## Motivation

 [Why - Motivation or additional context to explain why these changes were made.
-This section is optional.]

 ## Unit Testing

-[This is a gentle reminder to add unit tests to your code if makes sense to.
-If you did not add any tests, provide a brief explanation of why not.]

-[If you would like help workshopping ideas on how to best add unit tests, or what to test, mention that as well]
+[Brief explanation of why there are no unit tests added.
+If helpful unit tests were made, delete this section. ]

 ## Manual Testing